apicgg/digital-resume/README.md

 ## How To

-> If you are using vite as dev server make sure to add `type="module"` in the script tag.
-For deployment in GitHub pages use `type="text/javascript"` in the script tag.
+> If you are using vite as development server like me make sure to add `type="module"` in the script tag.
+For deployment on GitHub pages use `type="text/javascript"` in the script tag.

 ## Usage